What is Lent? Plus 12 Best Books For Lent Season

 How & Why Do We Celebrate Lent?

-Why do we celebrate Lent?
+Why do we celebrate it?
 Because we’re grateful for what Jesus Christ did, choosing not to use his Godhood to his own personal advantage by escaping the cross (Read “Make Me Like Jesus” below, to really appreciate this!).
 Because we’re thankful for everything he did and experienced and offers to us today.

 By spending extra time each day reflecting on things like Jesus’ ministry, sacrifice, and resurrection.
 The personal gift he gives freely to anyone who asks.
 And what we have done with that gift, or will do now that we have received it?
 Because Ephesians 2:8-9 do not cancel out James 2:14-26 (esp vs 17).
 Both passages are equally true.
 Salvation is a free gift, and, having received it, good works should flow.

 Now, if you’re going to have time for that extra reflection, as well as to give added meaning, then it’s common to give something up.
 To fast from something.
+We do that in order to have more time to focus on our relationship with God.

 In A Beginners Guide to Fast and Pray, (below) Tiffany helps us understand a ton of helpful things about fasting, including what to expect, how to prepare, and a list of things we could fast from, such as:

-• Complete Fast (Food and water)
+- Complete Fast (Food and water)

-• Partial Fast (Certain foods)
+- Partial Fast (Certain foods)

-• Daniel Fast (Meat, Bread, Wine, Lotion)
+- Daniel Fast (Meat, Bread, Wine, Lotion)

-• Social Media
+- Social Media

-• Phone, etc
+- Phone, etc

-Best Books for Lent 2021
+Best Books for Lent 2024

-Best Nonfiction Books for Lent
+Best Nonfiction Books for Spiritual Growth

 A Beginner’s Guide to Fast and Pray

 In A Beginner’s Guide to Fast and Pray: Taking Spiritual Warfare to the Next Level (mentioned above), Tiffany Montgomery teaches you all the basics and practicalities of fasting and prayer as a united team.
-That makes this one of the best books for lent, teaching us how to fast well, and giving ideas on what to fast from.
+That makes this one of the best books for this season, teaching us how to fast well, and giving ideas on what to fast from.
 She also teaches through the before and after, which are key points of time.
 And this book is extremely affordable!

 Experiencing God